 Normal ACL Torn ACL

-A torn ACL cannot heal by itself.
+However, a completely torn ACL cannot heal by itself.
 The knee joint is filled with synovial fluid, which prevents blood clot formation and torn ligaments to come into contact.
 Therefore, ACL cannot heal without surgery unlike the ligaments outside the joints, which have good healing potential.

 If a torn ACL is left untreated, the patient may be predisposed to other knee injuries such as meniscus tear and may develop osteoarthritis.

-What Is the Treatment for ACL Tear?
+What is the treatment for an ACL tear?

 - Conservative Treatment